idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

 ## Device service registration

 This is the stage where the “Device-Node“ requests services from the “Service-Provider“.
-The “Service-Provider“ has two requirements at this stage.
+The Service-Provider proceeds after the following events:

 1. The “Device-Node“ sends its unique key to the “Privacy-CA“
 2. The “Privacy-CA“ verifies the genuineness of the EK from the EK certificate validation and also the presence of the EK on the platform through the